AdobeDocs/experience-manager-65.en/help/forms/using/create-and-use-custom-functions-core-components.md

 * **Dynamic behavior**: Custom functions allow you to control the dynamic behavior of your forms based on specific conditions.
 For example, you can show/hide fields, modify field values, or adjust form logic dynamically.
 * **Integration**: You can use custom functions to integrate with external APIs or services.
 It helps in fetching data from external sources, sending data to external Rest endpoints, or performing custom actions based on external events.

 Custom functions are essentially client libraries that are added in the JavaScript file.
 Once you create a Custom Function, it becomes available in the rule editor for selection by the user in an Adaptive Form.
-The custom Functions are identified by the JavaScript annotations in the rule editor.
+The custom functions are identified by the JavaScript annotations in the rule editor.

 ### Supported JavaScript annotations for custom function {#js-annotations}

-JavaScript annotations provides metadata for JavaScript code.
+**JavaScript annotations provides metadata for JavaScript code**.
 It includes comments that start with specific symbols for example, `/**` and `@`.
 The annotations provide important information about functions, variables, and other elements in the code.
 Adaptive Form supports the following JavaScript annotations for custom functions:

 #### Name

-The name is used to identify the custom function in the rule editor of an Adaptive form.
+The **Name** is used to identify the custom function in the rule editor of an Adaptive form.
 Following syntaxes are used to name a Custom Function:

 * `@name [functionName] <Function Name>`
 * `@function [functionName] <Function Name>`
-* `@func [functionName] <Function Name>`.
+* `@func [functionName] <Function Name>`

+>[!NOTE]
-`functionName` is the name of the function.
+>`[functionName]` is the name of the function.
 Spaces are not allowed.
-`<Function Name>` is the display name of the function in the rule editor of an Adaptive Form.
+>`<Function Name>` is the display name of the function in the rule editor of Adaptive Forms.
-If the function name is identical to the name of the function itself, you can omit `[functionName]` from the syntax.
+>If the function name is identical to the name of the function itself, you can omit `[functionName]` from the syntax.

 #### Parameter

- The parameter is a list of arguments used by custom functions.
+ The **Parameter** is a list of arguments used by custom functions.
 A function can support multiple parameters.
 The following syntaxes are used to define a parameter in a custom function:

 * `@param {type} name <Parameter Description>`
 * `@argument` `{type} name <Parameter Description>`
-* `@arg` `{type}` `name <Parameter Description>`.
+* `@arg` `{type}` `name <Parameter Description>`

     `{type}` represents the parameter type.
 The allowed parameter types are:

     * string: Represents a single string value.
     * number: Represents a single numeric value.